preity-singh/cse15l-lab-reports/lab3.md

   biomed/1477-7827-1-36.txt
   biomed/1477-7827-1-46.txt
   ```
+* This command line searches for the string "JSTOR" within all `.txt` files in the `plos` directory and prints the file name(s) where the string is mentioned.
+Like the example above, this command allows for efficient searching, especially when dealing with a large number of files.
   * command: `grep -l "JSTOR" plos/*.txt`
-* This command line searches for the string "JSTOR" within all .txt files in the plos directory and prints the file name(s) where the string is mentioned.
   * output: `plos/journal.pbio.0020010.txt`

 2. `n` --> Prints on the matched lines with their respective line numbers.
 This is helpful because it creates a quick reference point for the location of the pattern, which makes searching and potentially debugging more efficient.

+* This command searches for and prints out all the file names where the string "Mensenchymal cells" is found and will additionally output the line number within the file where the string is exactly found.
+This is one step more effiencet than `-l` since it gives more direction to where the key string is located.
   * command: `grep -n "Mesenchymal cells" biomed/*.txt`
   * output:
   ```
   biomed/1471-213X-1-11.txt:92:          Mesenchymal cells